intrinio/ruby-sdk/docs/FilingApi.md

 # **get_all_notes**
 > ApiResponseFilingNotes get_all_notes(opts)

-Get All SEC filing notes
+All Filing Notes

-Return All notes from SEC Filings, most-recent first
+Return all Notes from all Filings, most-recent first

 ### Example
 ```ruby